Dude, Where's My Car?: Legacy

 In 2012, the Pittsburgh Pirates started using the "Zoltan" hand signal from the film as a way for players to congratulate their teammates after an accomplishment such as a home run or a double play.
 The habit started after the Pirates (in particular Neil Walker) were watching Dude, Where's My Car? in the visiting clubhouse at Turner Field in Atlanta during an April 2012 weekend series against the Atlanta Braves.
 After a Twitter campaign to encourage the "real" Zoltan to appear at a game, Hal Sparks flew to Pittsburgh on July 25, 2012, to throw out the ceremonial first pitch, and was on hand to see the Pirates win 3–2 over his hometown team, the Chicago Cubs.
 Also there to support the team was Hal's girlfriend, Summer Soltis, whose family is from the area and are Pirates fans themselves.
-Despite picking up a cult following in Pittsburgh and helping the team contend in the playoff race well into September, the Pirates finished with a 79–83 record, extending their major North American professional sports record to 20 consecutive losing seasons.
+Despite picking up a cult following in Pittsburgh and helping the team contend in the playoff race well into September, the Pirates finished with a 79–83 record, extending their major North American professional sports record to 20 consecutive losing seasons before ultimately breaking their drought in 2013.

 Possible sequel

-A sequel titled Seriously Dude, Where's My Car? was in development for years, but never materialized.
-In 2016, Kutcher confirmed the existence of a script for Seriously Dude, Where's My Car? and further elaborated that he would not be completely against reprising his role in the sequel.
+A sequel titled Seriously Dude, Where's My Car? was planned at Fox circa 2003, but became stuck in development hell for several years and never materialized.
+In 2016, Kutcher confirmed the existence of a script for Seriously Dude, Where's My Car? and further elaborated he would potentially consider appearing in a sequel.
 In August 2017, Scott discussed his interest in making a sequel and that he would desire it to be rated R and "dark and really weird".
+This interview with Scott took place a few days before it was announced that Rupert Murdoch wanted to sell 21st Century Fox to Disney.